WELCOME TO THE 16th BOSTON TURKISH FILM & MUSIC FESTIVAL!

-We are honored to continue the tradition of presenting high caliber films and concerts at the annual Boston Turkish Film and Music Festival (BTFMF).
+We are delighted to continue the tradition of presenting high caliber films and concerts to you as we celebrate the 16th anniversary of the festival.

-The film screenings of the 12th Annual Boston Turkish Film and Music Festival will take place between March 21st – April 7th, 2013 at the Museum of Fine Arts, Boston.
-Festival program will continue with its music program through a concert series until April 27th.
+The film screenings of the 16th Annual Boston Turkish Film and Music Festival will take place from March 16th thru April 2nd at the Museum of Fine Arts, Boston.

 Organizing a festival undoubtedly is a collaborative effort of many individuals and organizations.
-With this opportunity, I would like to thank our supporters, board members and co-presenters as well as individual, corporate and organizational sponsors whose commitment and collaboration have made this festival possible.
-We hope that you would also continue to be a part of this cultural tradition in Boston.
+With this opportunity, we would like to thank our supporters, board members and co-presenters as well as individual, corporate and organizational sponsors whose commitment and collaboration made this festival possible.

 Enjoy the Festival!